West Highland White Terrier vs Whippet: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where West Highland White Terrier and Whippet diverge most clearly.
 West Highland White Terrier brings a loyal, happy, entertaining energy to the household, compared to Whippet's gentle, affectionate, athletic disposition.
 These differences shape every daily interaction.
 In daily life, this means West Highland White Terrier owners typically experience a dog that leans toward loyal behavior, while Whippet owners find their dog more inclined toward gentle tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+No abstract winner here — the right choice follows from your lifestyle and personality.

 Best for Families with Children